Marzipan Cake Recipe

 Pro tip – Melting the marzipan now will prevent a lumpy batter.
 Set aside to cool. - Dry ingredients – In a large bowl, combine the flour, baking powder, salt, spices, and orange zest.

-- Next, add the vanilla extract and almond extract followed by the eggs, one at a time, making sure each egg is well incorporated in the batter.
+- Next, add the vanilla extract and almond extract, followed by the eggs, one at a time, making sure each egg is well incorporated into the batter.

-- Finally, add the flour mixture with the milk in three batches alternating each other.
-Combine until smooth but do not overmix.
+- Finally, add the flour mixture to the milk in three batches, alternating between each batch.
+Combine until smooth, but do not overmix.

 - Bake on the middle rack for 35 to 40 minutes or until a toothpick inserted in the center of the cake comes out clean.